Fans call out Dwayne ‘The Rock’ Johnson for claiming to try In-N-Out for the ‘first’ time: ‘This is a lie’

 The video, at just over two minutes long, appeared to show Johnson visiting two different locations for two separate “cheat day” meals.
 He was also recognized at both drive-thrus, and stopped to take pictures with staff.

-Many viewers lauded Johnsons for being so gracious and approachable during his visits, while others suggested he try some of their favorite In-N-Out menu items on his next cheat day.
+Many viewers lauded Johnson for being so gracious and approachable during his visits, while others suggested he try some of their favorite In-N-Out menu items on his next cheat day.

 Some, however, seemed quite skeptical that Johnson had never visited In-N-Out before — especially because they had seen him do it.